maximthomas/openam-js-sdk/README.md

   doLogin: (action: string) => void
 }>

-// renders a callback such as NameCallback, PasswordCallback and so ON export type CallbackElement = React.FC<{
+// renders a callback such as NameCallback, PasswordCallback and so on export type CallbackElement = React.FC<{
     callback: Callback
     setCallbackValue: (val: string) => void